MosesSupposes/Purescript-By-Example/text/chapter11.md

 ## Implementing Game Logic

 Our game is going to be built from simple actions defined in the `Game` monad, by reusing the actions from the `Reader`, `Writer` and `State` monads.
-At the top level of our application, we will run the pure computations in the `Game` monad, and use the `Eff` monad to turn the results into observable side-effects, such as printing text to the console.
+At the top level of our application, we will run the pure computations in the `Game` monad, and use the `Effect` monad to turn the results into observable side-effects, such as printing text to the console.

 One of the simplest actions in our game is the `has` action.
 This action tests whether the player's inventory contains a particular game item.
 It is defined as follows: